symbioquine/farmOS_seed_asset/README.md

 # farmOS_seed_asset
-A 'seed asset' module for farmOS
+A seed asset migration module for farmOS

+Depends on the `farm_seed` module included with farmOS 2.x core.